mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 GROUP BY category_col
 -- General syntax 3/3
 -- ORDER BY and LIMIT appear after GROUP BY
--- ORDER BY needs to have the aggregate function + col SELECT company, SUM(sales)
+-- ORDER BY needs to have either the AGG() or any col in GROUP BY SELECT company, SUM(sales)
 FROM finance_table
 GROUP BY company